Adult Baby / Diaper Lover

 Psychology

 Proposed accounts emphasise regression as a route to relaxation, escape from adult pressures and a sense of being unconditionally cared for; these themes are frequently linked to attachment and self-soothing.
-Some researchers have explored "erotic target identity inversion", desiring to be the thing one is drawn to, as one framework for the role-play strand, though the evidence base is small and contested, drawn largely from self-selected online samples.
+Some researchers have explored "erotic target identity inversion", desiring to be the thing one is drawn to, as one framework for the role-play strand; Hsu and Bailey (2023) reported a pattern consistent with this idea in a male ABDL sample, while noting that the evidence base remains small and contested, drawn largely from self-selected online samples.
 There is no good evidence that ABDL interests stem from abuse or signal a risk to children; surveys describe a largely well-adjusted, predominantly male population (in the 2014 study about 93% of participants were male).

 Prevalence & culture